 Measure out around 500g of plaster of Paris and 250 ml of water.
 Put the powder into a bowl and make a well in the centre.
 Gradually add the water stirring with a metal spoon.

 Pour the plaster of Paris into your bucket or pot.
 Make sure you wash your bowl and spoon quickly and make sure that there’s none left on your hands.
-We say this because it heats up as it sets and can actually burn your skin.
-Be cautious.
+We say this because it heats up as it sets and can burn your skin.
+Be careful.

 After a few minutes insert the large end of the spoon and see if it stands up.
 You may need to hold it for a few minutes.
 When it stands by itself make sure it’s in the centre and standing up straight, then leave it to set for 30 minutes.

 Whilst the spoon or dowelling is setting, you can begin melting your candy melts or chocolate.
 If using a microwave, use a low heat and short intervals to prevent burning the chocolate.
 The best method is a bowl over a pan of boiling water, however, be careful when handling the bowl, as it will be very hot.

 Get a pastry brush and spread the melted chocolate on to a small area and begin applying your sweets.
 Workaround the ball and then add more layers.
 Keep applying the chocolate and re-melt if it hardens too fast.